Good-Ghosting/goodghosting-protocol-v1/README.md

     4. *Open Source License*: Choose the license.
 Use "No licence (None)" if not sure about which one to use
     5. *Optimization*: Check if optimization is used by the repo on (truffle-config file)[./truffle-config.js].
 Select the same config
     6. *Solidity Contract Code*: Copy/Paste the code from the flattened file (after executing steps 1 and 2 above).
-    7. *Constructor Arguments ABI-Enconded*: Copy/Paste the Constructor Arguments ABI-Enconded available in the deployment log, displayed in the terminal window
+    7. *Constructor Arguments ABI-Encoded*: Copy/Paste the Constructor Arguments ABI-Encoded available in the deployment log, displayed in the terminal window
     8. *Misc Settings*: Make sure the configs available here, specially _Runs (Optimizer)_ is the same as the configs set in the [truffle-config file]()./truffle-config.js).